bryanedds/Nu/Standard.md

 -   introducing local bindings to potentially-interesting intermediate results,
 -   avoiding unnecessary laziness and asynchrony (but since async being strewn throughout code is rarely avoidable, consider using the [*Vsync monad*](https://github.com/bryanedds/Nu/blob/master/Prime/Prime/Vsync.fs) instead!)

-14) Suffix option bindings, choice binding, and bindings to potentially null values with `opt`.
+14) Suffix option bindings, choice bindings, and bindings to potentially null values with `Opt`.

 15) Prefix functions that return an option, choice, or potential null with `try`.